-- A14.1 The Auditor shall perform a simple web search using the corporate name that the Certified Company provides in communications with consumers and document the results. - A14.2 The Auditor shall confirm that the individual who serves in the role of Chief Compliance Officer is the same individual identified on the RMAI and Certified Company's websites and the information required to be published is present and correct. - A14.3 The Auditor shall confirm that the information required to be published by the Certified Company on its website is present and correct and is the same information that is published on the RMAI website. - A14.4 The Auditor shall confirm that there is a working hyperlink to RMAI's Consumer Resources page on the Certified Company's website. - (A15) Vendor Management.
-In order to identify and retain qualified third-party Vendors and to assure appropriate oversight of such Vendors, a Certified Company shall: - (a) Establish and maintain Vendor management policies and procedures with defined due diligence and/or audit controls.
-The Chief Compliance Officer or a designee shall perform an annual assessment of these policies and procedures and provide any recommendations for improvements to his or her direct and indirect report(s);
+- A14.1 The Auditor shall perform a simple web search using the corporate name that the Certified Company provides in communications with consumers and document the results. - A14.2 The Auditor shall confirm that the individual who serves in the role of Chief Compliance Officer is the same individual identified on the RMAI and Certified Company's websites and the information required to be published is present and correct.

-- (b) Perform an annual assessment of the company's third-party Vendors to determine whether they continue to meet or exceed the requirements and expectations of the company.
-As part of the annual assessment, the Certified Company may need to perform additional due diligence, including by way of example rather than limitation, confirmation of certification status, vendor audits, review of policies and procedures maintained by Vendors, and review of Complaints related to the vendor (including the data publicly available on the CFPB's Consumer Complaint System); - (c) Use commercially reasonable efforts to require a clause in any new agreement with a third-party Vendor that requires the Vendor to report any major regulatory or judicial action against the Vendor to the company within 30 days; - (d) Perform an assessment on any third-party Vendor engaged by the Company within two months of having knowledge of a major regulatory or judicial action against the Vendor in order to determine whether the Vendor continues to meet or exceed the requirements and expectations of the company.
-As part of the assessment, the Certified Company may need to perform additional due diligence, including by way of example rather than limitation, confirmation of certification status, a vendor audit, review of policies and procedures maintained by the Vendor, and review of Complaints related to the Vendor (including the data publicly available on the CFPB's Consumer Complaint System); and - (e) Obtain the certification number when contracting with a Vendor claiming to be an RMAI Certified Company or RMAI Certified Vendor and confirm the Vendor's certification status on RMAI's website.
+- A14.3 The Auditor shall confirm that the information required to be published by the Certified Company on its website is present and correct and is the same information that is published on the RMAI website. - A14.4 The Auditor shall confirm that there is a working hyperlink to RMAI's Consumer Resources page on the Certified Company's website. - (A15) Vendor Management.
+In order to identify and retain qualified third-party vendors and to assure appropriate oversight of such vendors, a Certified Company shall: - (a) Establish and maintain vendor management policies and procedures with defined due diligence and/or audit controls.
+The Chief Compliance Officer or a designee shall perform an annual assessment of these policies and procedures and provide any recommendations for improvements to his or her direct and indirect report(s); - (b) Perform an annual assessment of the company's third-party vendors to determine whether they continue to meet or exceed the requirements and expectations of the company.
+As part of the annual assessment, the Certified Company may need to perform additional due diligence, including by way of example rather than limitation, confirmation of certification status, vendor audits, review of policies and procedures maintained by vendors, and review of Complaints related to the vendor (including the data publicly available on the CFPB's Consumer Complaint System); and - (c) Obtain the certification number when contracting with a vendor claiming to be an RMAI Certified Company or RMAI Certified Vendor and confirm the vendor's certification status on RMAI's website.

-NOTE 1: A Certified Company that owns a debt is accountable for the manner in which that debt is collected, even if the work is being outsourced to a thirdparty servicer, a third-party collection agency, or a collection law firm.
+NOTE 1: A Certified Company that owns a debt is accountable for the manner in which that debt is collected, even if the work is being outsourced to a third-party servicer, a third-party collection agency, or a collection law firm.
 A Certified Company's certification status can be impacted by the actions taken by their vendors if those actions would violate the standards of the Certification Program.

-NOTE 2: In addition to Vendors who directly or indirectly engage in the collection of accounts, Vendors who perform after-hour services (ex. cleaning services) when employees are not present shall automatically fall under the purview of this standard.
+- NOTE 2: In addition to Vendors who directly or indirectly engage in the collection of accounts, Vendors who perform after-hour services (ex. cleaning services) when employees are not present shall automatically fall under the purview of this standard. - A15.1 The Auditor shall obtain from the Certified Company a copy of their vendor management policies and procedures.
+The Auditor shall verify that the policies and procedures are in conformity with the Certification Standard and the company is in compliance with those policies and procedures.